dimsplendid/pkm/Retrieving a user and generating an access token.md

 ## Configuring CORS and Protecting Against CSRF Attacks

 While `Authorization` header, as we've seen so far, could work, there is a better way to handle authentication when working in browsers: **cookies!**

+However, this comes with some security challenges.
+Websites are very common targets for hackers and lots of attacks have emerged over the years.

+One of the most typical is **Cross-Site Request forgery(CSRF)**.
+In the scenario, an attacker on another website tries to trick a user who is currently authenticated with your application to perform a request on your server.
+Since browsers tend to send cookies with every request, your server wouldn't be able to tell that the request was actually forged.

+### Understanding CORS and Configuring it in FastAPI